junxit/us-congress-code/title-43/chapter-12/sec-392a.md

 ### References in Text

 The Boulder Canyon Project Act (45 Stat.
 1057), as amended, referred to in text, is act Dec.
 21, 1928, ch.
 42, 45 Stat.
-1057, as amended, which is classified generally to subchapter I (§ 617 et seq.) of chapter 12A of this title.
+1057, which is classified generally to subchapter I (§ 617 et seq.) of chapter 12A of this title.
 For complete classification of this Act to the Code, see section 617t of this title and Tables.

 ### Executive Documents